Junhui-UMSI/Chinese-Calligraphy/README.md

 # Teamproject
-This project is for the UMIS Course 539
+This project is for the UMSI Course 539

 #Major Breakdown of work
 Junhui Li: flask , mysql, python /